 What is a NEET Candidate?

-Oftentimes, young people believe they can take some time to themselves after leaving a life of institutionalisation.
-However, many don’t realise this makes employers apprehensive to take them on further down the line.
+It’s quite common for young people to take a gap year or some time to themselves after finishing formal education.
+However, many don’t realise that this can make employers apprehensive to take them on further down the line.

-As they are emerging with no substantial work experience into a market in flux, this group of individuals has been the hardest hit.
-The impact on youth employment is so significant, many economists are already referring to them as the COVID Generation, as the negative impact will likely be felt throughout their lives.
+This has particularly affected the class of 2020 graduates.
+As they emerged from education with no substantial work experience into a market in flux, they have been the hardest hit group of individuals.
+The impact on youth employment is so significant, that many economists are already referring to them as Generation COVID.
+They believe that the negative impact will likely be felt throughout these young people’s lives.

 Benefits of Employing a NEET Candidate

-With many NEET candidates being so young or without experience, they have a bucket-load of potential for you to utilise.
-With more opportunities for training on-the-job than ever, they will fill any skills gap emerging in your company quicker than any other employee.
+With many NEET candidates being so young or without experience, they have tonnes of untapped potential for employers to utilise.
+With the right training and employee development programmes, NEET candidates will be able to fill any skills gap emerging in your company much quicker than older workers.